 Refunds are first available within five (5) to seven (7) business days after financial aid has been credited (disbursed) to your student account.
 We cannot make refunds before that time.
 Disbursement of aid on your account is regulated based on the first day of class.
 The schedule below outlines the earliest date for each term/semester refunds will be available.
 These dates are subject to satisfactory completion/submission by the student of all needed information.
-The schedule is subject to change and may be adjusted to comply with regulations governing refunds to students.
+The schedule is subject to change and may be adjusted to comply with federal regulation governing refunds to students.
 Unless otherwise noted, refunds are available in the office of the Bursar.

-REFUND SC CHEDULE FOR ACADE MIC YEAR 2005-2006
+REFUND SC HEDULE FOR ACADEMI C YEAR 2007-2008

-Undergraduates, Doctor of Ministry Graduates on Day Calendar Metro College, Environmental, Management, Graduate Nursing and Business Law Pharmacy
+Undergraduates, Doctor of Ministry Graduates on Day Calendar Metro Programs, Environmental Management, Graduate Business, Graduate Nursing Law Pharmacy

 Term Year First Available Date First Available Date First Available Date First Available Date

-Summer 2005 June 6 June 1
+Summer 2007 June 4 June 1

-Summer I 2005 June 6
+Sum 1st Half (POT 2) 2007 June 4

-Summer II 2005 July 11
+Sum 2nd Half (POT 3) 2007 July 9

-Fall 2005 August 30 August 15 (1st year) June 1 (4th year)
+Fall 2007 August 28 August 13 (1st year students) June 4 (4th year students)

-Pick up in Rm 107, Law School
+Pick up in Rm 132, Law School -

-August 22 (2nd & 3rd year) August 30 (1st, 2nd, 3rd year)
+August 20 (2nd & 3rd yr stud) August 28

-Pick up in Rm 104, Law School
+Pick up in Rm 106, Law School (1st, 2nd, 3rd yr students)

-Fall A 2005 August 8
+1st 9-wk Fall (POT A) 2007 August 6

-Fall B 2005 October 12
+2nd 9-wk Fall (POT B) 2007 October 10

-Jan Term 2006 January 4
+Jan Term (POT J) 2008 January 7

-Spring 2006 January 26 January 9 January 4
+Spring 2008 January 29 January 7 January 7

-Pick up in Rm 104, Law School
+Pick up in Rm 106, Law School

-Spring A 2006 January 4
+1st 9-wk Spring (POT A) 2008 January 7

-Spring B 2006 March 8
+2nd 9-wk Spring (POT B) 2008 March 10